Logging, auditing, and streaming

 Some logs are centrally collected by Tailscale for debugging.
 This is done with a custom-built, high-capacity, high-reliability, distributed logging system.

-Right now, logs are only accessible locally on each node.
-You could stream your system- and container-level logs to the same centralized data store for further analysis.
+Client operational logs are only accessible locally on each node, but you could stream your system- and container-level logs to the same centralized data store for further analysis.
+Network flow logs are available from the admin console when enabled.

 Opting out of client logging